 About Myeloma Canada

-Providing educational resources and support to patients, their families
+- Providing educational resources and support to patients, their families and caregivers

-Increasing awareness of the disease and its effects on the lives of
+- Increasing awareness of the disease and its effects on the lives of patients and families

-Facilitating access to new therapies, treatment options and health care resources
+- Facilitating access to new therapies, treatment options and health care resources

 About Multiple Myeloma